maxime-vds/E-commerce-v2/README.md

 ## Usage

-- Browsing Products: Browse through the available products by navigating different categories and using the search functionality.
+- Browsing Products : Browse through the available products by navigating different categories and using the search functionality.
-- Adding Items to Cart: Click on a product to view details and add it to your shopping cart.
+- Adding Items to Cart : Click on a product to view details and add it to your shopping cart.
-- Managing Cart: Access your shopping cart to view, edit, or remove items before proceeding to checkout.
+- Managing Cart : Access your shopping cart to view, edit, or remove items before proceeding to checkout.
-- Checkout Process: Complete the checkout process, providing shipping and payment information as required.
+- Checkout Process : Complete the checkout process, providing shipping and payment information as required.

 ---